scott-anderson-wc/cs210pub/reading/methods.md

 Sometimes it's useful to be able to loop over all the properties of an object.
 JavaScript has a built-in syntax, a special kind of loop, for doing just that.
-For example, the following will alert all the properties in an object:
+For example, the following will log all the properties in an object:

 <form>